jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/currentof.md

   The funding cycle that is currently active for the specified project.

   @dev
-  Returns an empty funding cycle with all properties set to 0 if a current funding cycle of the project is not found.
+  If a current funding cycle of the project is not found, returns an empty funding cycle with all properties set to 0.

   @param _projectId The ID of the project to get the current funding cycle of.

-  @return fundingCycle The current funding cycle.
+  @return fundingCycle The project's current funding cycle.
 */
 function currentOf(uint256 _projectId)
   external